Matthosy/IPMI-FanPilot/README.md

 - Start the Node.js server
 - Display any errors if they occur

-    start.bat

-The batch file will remain open and show output, making it easy to diagnose any issues.

-### Using Command Prompt or PowerShell
+#### Using Command Prompt or PowerShell

 Navigate to the application folder and run:

+    npm start

+or

     node server.js

 The server will start on port 3000.
 Open your browser and go to:

     http://localhost:3000

+### Docker Installation

+The application automatically starts when the container runs.
+Access at http://localhost:3000

 ---